-The World Scout Bureau is the Secretariat of the World Organization.
-The Bureau is directed by the Secretary General of WOSM, who is the Chief Executive Officer of the World Organization.
+The World Scout Bureau (WSB) is the Secretariat of the World Organization.
+The Bureau is directed by the Secretary General of WOSM, who is the Chief Administrative Officer of the World Organization.
 The Secretary General is appointed by the World Scout Committee.

 As the secretariat of the World Organization, the World Scout Bureau has a number of constitutionally defined functions: